tommoirangcha/deepdarshak-data-pipeline/docs/DAGSTER_SETUP.md

 # Dagster Integration for DeepDarshak

-This document explains how to use Dagster orchestration for the DeepDarshak maritime data pipeline.
+This document explains Dagster orchestration for the DeepDarshak maritime data pipeline.
+For Docker Compose setup, environment variables, and troubleshooting, see the main [DOCKER_FILE.md](DOCKER_FILE.md) guide.

+---

 ## Architecture

 ```
 dagster_project/